 (3) Eligibility Criteria.
-DCF or its designee shall determine eligibility of its clients for DCFrelated child care, in accordance with DCF regulations and policy.
-The written or electronic child care referral is sufficient documentation that the children listed on the referral are eligible for DCF-related child care.
-Subsidy Administrators shall verify the identity of the Parents listed on the child care referral issued by DCF, in accordance with 606 CMR 10.03(1)(b).
+DCF or its designee shall determine eligibility of its clients for supportiveDCF-related child care services, in accordance with DCF regulations and policy.
+The written or electronic child care authorizationreferral is sufficient documentation that the children listed on the authorizationreferral are eligible for supportiveDCF-related child care-services.
+Subsidy Administrators shall verify the identity of the parent(s) or caregiverParents listed on the child care authorizationreferral issued by DCF, in accordance with 606 CMR 10.03(1)(b).

 (4) Eligibility Period.
-The DCF-related child care subsidy will be authorized by the Subsidy Administrator for not less than 12 months, and may be renewed by DCF for an additional 12 month period as needed.
-Unless approved by the DCF social worker and DCF supervisor, referrals for DCF-related child care may not be renewed more than once.
-Subject to appropriation, DCF may refer transitional DCF-related child care to continue beyond the closure of the DCF case for no less than 12 months.
-The EEC Subsidy Administrator shall notify families, in writing, that their eligibility period is ending no less than 45 days prior to the end of the eligibility period.
+The supportiveDCF-related child care subsidy will be authorized by DCF the Subsidy Administrator for a maximum of six not less than 12 months, and may be renewed by DCF for a second six an additional 12 month period as needed.
+Unless approved by the DCF Area Director, authorization social worker and DCF supervisor, referrals for supportive services

+DCF-related child care may not be renewed more than once.
+Subject to appropriation, DCF may authorizerefer transitional supportiveDCF-related child care to continue beyond the closure of the DCF case for up to sixno less than 12 months.
+The EEC Subsidy Administrator shall notify families, in writing, that their eligibility period is ending no less than 3045 days prior to the end of the eligibility period.

 (5) Fee Assessment.
-DCF families with written child care referrals who currently receive DCF-related child care shall not be charged any parent fees.
+On a case by case basis, DCF will determine whether applicable families with written child care referrals who currently receive DCF-related child care shall not be charged any parent fees shall be waived.

 (6) Information Sharing.
-Subject to the authorization of the Parents, DCF or its designee will share information with the child care educator/provider regarding the child's behavior and the family's psychosocial history to assist the educator/provider in meeting the needs of the child and family.
+Subject to the authorization of the parent or caregiverParents, DCF or its designee will share information with the child care educator/provider regarding the child's behavior and the family's psychosocial history to assist the educator/provider in meeting the needs of the child and family.

 (7) Enrollment.
-The Parents must meet with the child care educator/provider to complete the enrollment process in accordance with the educator's/provider's policies and procedures.
+The parent or caregiversParents must meet with the contractedchild care educator/provider to complete the enrollment process in accordance with the educator's/provider's policies and procedures.

-(8) Denial or Termination of DCF-Related Child Care.
+(8) Denial or Termination of SupportiveDCF-Related Child Care-Services.
+Supportive Child Care Services.
 DCF-related child care will end when the protective case closes, or when DCF determines that services are no longer appropriate, whichever first occurs.
-Parents wishing to appeal the termination or denial of DCF-related child care may do so through the DCF Fair Hearing Process, in accordance with DCF policy and 110 CMR 10.00: Fair Hearings and Grievances.
+Parents wishing to appeal the termination or denial of Supportive Child Care ServicesDCF-related child care may do so through the DCF Fair Hearing Process, in accordance with DCF policy and 110 CMR 10.00: Fair Hearings and Grievances.

 (9) Continuity of Care.
-Subject to appropriation, parent(s) seeking to continue eligibility upon the closure of the family's DCF-related child care Services may continue to receive child care financial assistance through the Income Eligible Child Care program provided that the family meets the requirements set forth in 606 CMR 10.03 and 10.04 and any unpaid fee balance or disqualification period under 606 CMR 10.12 (1) through (4) is resolved.
+Subject to appropriation, parent(s) seeking to continue eligibility upon the closure of the family's SupportiveDCF-related child care Services may continue to receive child care financial assistance through the Income Eligible Child Care program provided that the family meets the requirements set forth in 606 CMR 10.03 and 10.04- and any unpaid fee balance or disqualification period under 606 CMR 10.12 (1) through (4) is resolved.

-10.07 Young Parent Child Care Services Program
+Teen10.07 Young Parent Child Care Services Program

-Subject to appropriation, Young Parents may be eligible to receive subsidized child care through the Young Parent Child Care Services Program, as described in 606 CMR 10.07(1) through (7), and as provided they meet the requirements of the general provisions for subsidized child care described in 606 CMR 10.03, unless otherwise noted:
+Subject to appropriation, teenYoung Parents may be eligible to receive subsidized child care through the TeenYoung Parent Child Care Services Program, as described in 606 CMR 10.07(1) through (7), and as provided they meet the requirements of the general provisions for subsidized child care described in 606 CMR 10.03, unless otherwise noted: